Questions and Answers

 A: Matter and antimatter indeed annihilate into other energy forms.
 For example an electron and a positron can annihilate into two photons which takes the energy of the original particles.

-Q: If a particle has the rest mass energy of a planck mass or more does it mean that particle must be a black hole or collapse into a black hole?
+Q: If a particle has the rest mass energy of a Planck mass or more does it mean that particle must be a black hole or collapse into a black hole?

 A: The Planck mass and length are defined by the density at which a massive particle would become a black hole according to classical general relativity.
 However, at such small scales we know that quantum mechanics is also important, so classical general relativity does not give the correct answer.
-We did not succeed yet to formulate a unified theory which describes all forces in the same formalism.
+We have not succeeded yet to formulate a unified theory which describes all forces in the same formalism.
 Such a theory would be needed to make consistent predictions about the properties of particles which enter the regime where the different forces have similar impacts on the behavior of the particle.
 So we really do not know what happens with a particle that reaches the Planck mass.